milonmaze/privacy-terms-observatory-beta/www.twitch.tv/p/en/legal/community-guidelines.md

 We consider our Community Guidelines to be a living document, and we work with streamers, mods, and external safety and policy experts to review and update them regularly.
 In addition to these guidelines, streamers and moderators can also use customizable Twitch safety tools to tailor their channel standards to meet their needs.
 Viewers, moderators, and streamers play a crucial role by reporting content or behavior that breaks our Community Guidelines.
 Reports are reviewed by our global Safety Operations team who work 24/7/365 to ensure a swift response.
 In this way, we all work together to promote a safe and welcoming live environment.

+Enforcement Notes

+For some of our Community Guidelines below, you will see an “Enforcement Notes and Clarifications” section.
+Enforcement Notes are additional examples of what is and isn’t allowed on Twitch, focused on clarifying existing policies already being enforced.
+Enforcement Notes are not new policies or new rules.
+We write these notes to share more information about our existing Community Guidelines and to answer commonly asked questions.

 (Expand All)

 Safety